Etheryen/etheryen.github.io/README.md

 # etheyren.github.io
-:)
+Just a fun little OMORI-themed webapp.
 All rights go to OMOCAT.